rorobig/grafana-operator/README.md

 Grafana k8s operator to load in dashboards with CRDs.

 ## Description
-Created a configmap which grafana should automatically read and configure. in this example im using the sidecar variant but with the grafana operator configmaps are automatically seen as dashboard imports.
+Creats a configmap which grafana should automatically read and import them. in this example im using the sidecar variant but with the grafana operator configmaps are automatically seen as dashboard imports.

 ## Getting Started